dsa-ou/allowed/README.md

 The program is already configured for our course, [M269](https://www.open.ac.uk/courses/modules/m269), but you can change that.

-You can define which constructs are introduced in which units by setting the constant `CONSTRUCTS` in `allowed.py`.
+You can define which constructs, modules and built-in functions are introduced in which units by setting the constants `CONSTRUCTS`, `IMPORTS` and `FUNCTIONS` in `allowed.py`.
 See the file for details.

 You can also decide whether to allow the `else` clause in for- and while-loops by setting the Boolean constants `FOR_ELSE` and `WHILE_ELSE` in `allowed.py`.